Tamiko Nimura

 Public historian version:

 In 2014, Tamiko began to research the history of Japanese Americans in Tacoma.
 Since 2016, she has organized an annual Day of Remembrance commemorating the eviction of Japanese Americans from Tacoma.
 Together with her husband Josh Parmenter and historian Michael Sullivan, she created a an app with a self-guided walking tour of Tacoma’s historic Japantown.
 In 2020, her family history and its connections to her public history work were featured on public television (KBTC Profiles).
+She is the lead curator of the digital exhibit, Tacoma Japantown.

 She is the 2021 recipient of the Tacoma Historical Society’s Murray Morgan Award for notable achievements in researching and preserving local history.